MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

     ```Python
     print(df)
     ```
-3. Load revosalepy and calculate a statistical summary for data in one of the columns.
+3. Load revoscalepy and calculate a statistical summary for data in one of the columns.
 Print the output to view mean, standard deviation, and other measures.

     ```Python
     from revoscalepy import rx_summary